 Before printing, let’s upload our scan to Sketchfab, a fantastic digital file repository for 3D scans.
 Compress the .obj, .mtl, and .jpg files you just created and upload the zipped archive to Sketchfab.
 Now you can easily embed a 3D visualization of your object into any website, like this:

 Finally, to upload to Shapeways for printing in Full Color Sandstone, go back to MeshLab and Import the .obj file.
 Then Export the model as a .dae/Collada file.
 (You can also export in this format in Meshmixer, but sometimes the color information gets lost.)
 Note on the second save window that the export is associated with the .jpg texture file from the previous Meshmixer export.
 Compress the .dae and .jpg files together and upload that zipped archive to Shapeways using mm scale.
 Now you’re ready to print!

 Here’s a closeup of our original Ganesha statue and the finished full-color Sandstone print from Shapeways.

 Although we’ve lost some fine detail, this is a fairly good replica for a quick scan with an iPhone and a free app!

 Do you have a different way to capture and print simple scans?
-Or suggestions for taking scans to the next level with ReMake or other software?
+Or suggestions for taking scans to the next level with another software?
 Let us know in the comments; we’d love to feature your work in a future Tutorial Tuesday.